alextric234/ArchipelagoDredge/worlds/dredge/docs/setup_en.md

 ## Running the Modded Game

-Click on the `Play` button in the bottom left in `Dredge Mod Manager` to start the game with the Archipelago mod installed.
+At present checks can only be sent with DREDGE set to the English language Click on the `Play` button in the bottom left in `Dredge Mod Manager` to start the game with the Archipelago mod installed.

 ## Configuring your YAML File